Understanding your advanced prostate cancer (APC)

 - Difficulty getting an erection (erectile dysfunction or ED)

-- Pain in the hips, back, chest, bones, or other areas
+- Pain in the hips, back, chest, or other areas from cancer that has spread to bones

 - Weakness or numbness in the legs or feet